arvissidorovs/cd-components/README.md

 - Remember that events from shadow DOM need the `composed: true` flag to bubble through the shadow boundary
 - Use event listeners as shown in the examples to properly capture events

+## Contributing

+Contributions are welcome!
+Please feel free to [submit a Pull Request](https://github.com/arvissidorovs/cd-components/pulls).

+## Support

-For more help, please open an issue on the GitHub repository.
+For help and questions, please [open an issue](https://github.com/your-username/arvissidorovs/issues) on the GitHub repository.